Simple, Transparent Pricing

 What is the difference between the Pre-Proposal and the Full Proposal?

-The SBIR Phase I Pre-Proposal is the short pre-proposal you submit first to NSF SBIR/STTR.
+The SBIR Phase I Pre-Proposal is the short pre-proposal you submit first to NSF SBIR/STTR — it is the entry point to Grantentic ($250).
 If NSF likes it, they invite you to submit a Full Proposal.
-The Pre-Proposal product ($250) generates the Pre-Proposal.
-The Full Proposal product generates the longer, post-invitation submission and is offered at $2,500 upfront (Option A) or $0 upfront with a 10% success fee on award (Option B).
+The Full Proposal product generates the longer, post-invitation submission and is offered at $0 upfront with a 10% success fee on award (or $2,500 upfront).

-You upload your official NSF invitation letter (PDF).
-Tom Erickson reviews and approves or declines within 24 hours.
-If approved, you can immediately generate your Full Proposal with no upfront payment.
+The success-fee path is not a standalone option — it unlocks only after you complete a Pre-Proposal.
+Once you have a Pre-Proposal on record, you upload your official NSF invitation letter (PDF) and our team verifies it.
+If approved, you generate your Full Proposal with no upfront payment.
 If NSF awards you a Phase I grant, you owe Grantentic 10% of the awarded amount, invoiced manually after the award notification.
 If you are not awarded, you owe nothing.

 What is the Triple Redundancy Guarantee?

-Triple Redundancy is exclusive to Option B (success-fee).
+Triple Redundancy is exclusive to the success-fee path.
 If your first submission isn't funded, you get up to two additional generation cycles to resubmit — three total — at no extra cost.
-It does not apply to Option A or to the Pre-Proposal product.
+It does not apply to the $2,500 upfront option or to the Pre-Proposal product.

-Can I buy the Full Proposal Generator without an NSF invitation?
+Can I buy the Full Proposal without a Pre-Proposal?

 Does this work for DoD and NASA, not just NSF?